-Of the sixteen complaints investigated solely in accordance with Stage 1 of the procedure, two (12.5%) were upheld.
-Of the two complaints that were investigated in accordance with both stages of the procedure, one (50.0%) was upheld.
+Of the twenty-one cases investigated solely in accordance with Stage 1 of the procedure, four (19.0%) were upheld.
+Of the two cases that were investigated in accordance with both stages of the procedure, one (50.0%) was upheld.